mariam138/syncora_react/README.md

 ### Bugs

+1. When testing for form errors during creation of the sign up form, I came across an error stating the one of the field names was not defined.
+In my sign up form, I had included a name field so that when a user registered, it would become a part of their profile automatically, set up by the signals I created in the backend.
+I tried changing the name and value of the field to `fname`, `first_name` and just `name`, however none of these worked.
+Looking at the [dj-rest-auth](https://dj-rest-auth.readthedocs.io/en/stable/api_endpoints.html#registration) documentation, only four fields were accepted in the POST data: username, password1, password2 and email.
+So to overcome this bug, I removed the name field from the registration form, no longer producing the error.

 ### Future Features

 ## Frameworks, libraries and dependencies

 - **vite 5.4.8** - Vite's React template was used to start and set up the Syncora front-end project.
 This was chosen over **create-react-app** as it is more up-to-date and maintained.
 The template was installed using the command `npm create vite@latest -- --template react`.
 - **react-bootstrap** - Bootstrap is the framework used to style the front-end of Syncora. react-bootstrap is used to ensure compatability with React.
 - **react-router-dom** - This is used to create routes/URLs for the front end of the application.